-ITEM 12 - SURGICAL PROCEDURE, DATE and ICD-9-CM Code
+ITEM 12 - SURGICAL PROCEDURE

-Enter a valid ICD-9-CM surgical code and date of the surgical procedure.
+Enter a valid diagnosis surgical code and date of the surgical procedure.
 At a minimum, the month and year should be present for date of surgery.

 This entry is only necessary if relevant to services being rendered or if the surgical procedure was within the last six months.